paytrail/documentation/content/payments/e2-interface/fields.md

 Message shown in payment method provider page.
 Currently this is supported by Osuuspankki, Visa (Nets), MasterCard (Nets), American Express (Nets) and Diners Club (Nets).
 Not all payment methods support showing the message.

 #### `MSG_UI_MERCHANT_PANEL`
-Message shown in Paytrail Merchant's Panel.
+Message shown in Paytrail Merchant Panel.

 #### `EXPIRATION_FOR_PAYMENT_CREATION`
 Sets time when payment possibility is going to be expired for consumer.
 Payment can't be done if consumer enters to payment page after given expiration time.
 Time is validated when entering payment page and payment is created.
 Expired time will cause payment not to be created and not to be shown in merchant portal.
 Consumer will get error message if payment was expired.
 This does not disallow consumer from staying on payment page or being redirected to payment methods or completing payments after being able to get to payment page.
 Default is ISO-8601 notation datetime with time zone (yyyy-mm-ddThh:mm:ss+-hh:mm).